THE TALE OF KAMAR AND THE EXPERT HALĪMAH

 This is presumably a very inaccurate translation of what the people said, as Burton instead has “some saying, ‘All Dervishes are lewd fellows,’ and others, ‘Verily, this Dervish’s heart is set on fire for love of this lad.’ ”

-In Burton’s translation, the father tried much harder to tempt the darwīsh.
-He told the boy plainly to “provoke him to love-liesse” and refused the disconcerted darwīsh’s request to “carry thy son with thee or sleep with us”, rather than leave them alone together.
+In Burton’s and Lyons's translations, the father tried much harder to tempt the darwīsh.
+He told the boy plainly, in Burton's words, to “provoke him to love-liesse” and refused the disconcerted darwīsh’s request to “carry thy son with thee or sleep with us”, rather than leave them alone together.
 The rest of this version relating what the boy did in obedience to his father is presented here as a supplement.

 Lot’s folk were the people of his city, Sodom, who, according to the Moslem interpretation of Genesis 19 were destroyed by Allāh for the sin of pedicating males.
 Hence "bugger" was a fair enough translation by Mathers.